MakerBay/Coral_Reef_Mapping_Drone/DIY Droners/README.md

 * **Adel:** Needs the submissions of work from last weeks workshop
 * **Roberto:** Is here and filming all our hard work !
-* **Michael:** Github realease of Prototype V2.0 -see here- its a work in progress- https://github.com/MakerBay/Coral_Reef_Mapping_Drone/releases/tag/v2.0 next week Michael will try and  a "how to Github" readme / cheatsheet to make it easier for documentatio.
+* **Michael:** Github realease of Prototype V2.0 -see here- its a work in progress- https://github.com/MakerBay/Coral_Reef_Mapping_Drone/releases/tag/v2.0 next week Michael will try and  a "how to Github" readme / cheatsheet to make it easier for documentation.
 * **Brad:** Member at makerbay- we know brad !
 * **Paul:** Part of Team , interest in manufacturring
 * **Alvaro:** not present but working from his CityU lab